idris-industry/ikan/README.md

 # Planned functionality

-build,install to local ,clean

-version resolution
+any thing is put at a central place , `~/.idris-ikan` ,which keeps your project directory clean

+sandboxed environment for every project

-multiple backend library management?
+multiple backends , js,jvm,etc,and library management

+multiple version resolution methods, via git commit specification or automatic

-list all pkgs
+build,install to local ,clean,list all pkgs

 generate template project